 In addition to significant security benefits, this architecture provides a few other advantages:

 - Policy is set from one interface on a per-key or per-user basis.

 - Access to HSM keys is centrally granted, revoked, monitored, and managed.

 - Granular security controls can be enforced with a few clicks.

 - All key usage is logged and auditable, simplifying compliance.

-Get in touch with the Garantir team to learn more about deploying this cryptographic architecture in your environment.
+Get in touch with the Garantir team to learn more about deploying this HSM cryptographic hardware architecture in your environment.